barsoom/devbook/deploy_without_downtime/README.md

 ### Renaming columns

-* **Renaming columns** is never safe.
+* **Renaming columns** is not safe for *tables* that are in use, unless the old (currently running) app ignores the column.

-  You can think of it as adding a duplicate column, then removing the old one.
+  Add a duplicate column with the new name, then remove the old one safely.

+  (If the *table* is not in use, with no queries running against it, you can rename the *column* in a single step.)

   Deploy it in these steps: